BitDevOne/Hyper-V/Semaphore/README.md

 - `qemu-img.exe`
 - `oscdimg.exe`

-Both executables must be located in the same directory as the PowerShell script. :contentReference[oaicite:0]{index=0}
+Both executables must be be located in the same directory as the PowerShell script.

 ---